Cetera Advisors and Cetera Advisor Networks – Review of Regulatory History

 Our firm represents investors in all types of securities related claims, including claims involving stock fraud, broker misrepresentation, churning, unsuitable investments, selling away, and unauthorized trading, among many others.

-With over 30 years of securities law experience, including experience working at FINRA and the SEC, The White Law Group has the expertise to help investors defrauded in securities, investment and financial business transactions attempt to recover their investment losses.
+With over 30 years of securities law experience, The White Law Group has the expertise to help investors defrauded in securities or investments attempt to recover their investment losses.